willogy-team/insights--tensorflow/part4/README.md

 - They contain only convolutional layers.
 - There are more than 1 convolutional layers in each block.
 - The convolutional layers in each block have the same number of filters.
-- All of the convolutional layers use a filter size of 3x3.
+- All of the convolutional layers use filter size of 3x3.

 The 4 patterns here are enough to constitute an ideal situation that we should get familiar with custom model (custom layer) in Tensorflow.